-Now we will be going to see different types of firewall with detail explanation.
+Now we will be going to see different types of a firewall with detail explanation.

 1. Web Application Firewalls

 A firewall for the web application is typically a proxy server between an application on a server and the users of an application that accesses the app from outside the corporate network.
 The proxy server takes input data and then creates a connection on behalf of the internal client with the request.
-A major advantage of this configuration is that the database is protected from port checks, attempts to locate the application server code or other malicious behavior driven by end-users.
-To filter the malicious requests the proxy server also analyzes the data to prevent them from reaching the database for web apps.
+A major advantage of this configuration is that the database is protected from port checks, attempts to locate the application server code or other malicious behaviour driven by end-users.
+The proxy server also analyzes the data to prevent them from reaching the database for web apps to filter malicious requests.

 Level of Protection: High because the web application server offers a buffer for unidentified and potentially malicious users who could otherwise have direct access to the Web application server.
 This is important because many applications carry secret data valuable to hackers that are particularly attractive in Web-facing applications.

 Weaknesses and Strengths: Web application firewalls are simpler, less vulnerable and easier to patch than web servers themselves.
 This means that hackers can consider applications behind the firewall substantially difficult.
-But proxy firewalls do not support all applications easily and can reduce the performance of the safe application for end-users.
+But proxy firewalls do not support all applications easily and can reduce the safe application performance for end-users.

 2. Network Segmentation Firewalls